Master of Mechanical Science

 2. Digital Control System Analysis and Design

-The course aims to provide a thorough review of computer controlled systems, sampling theorem, Z-transform, difference equations; Digital-oriented Mathematical Plant Model - pulse transfer function representation, state-space representation; Digital Controller Design - translation of analog controller, direct design in Z-domain, digital PID controllers, advanced controller design: pole-placement and state-space design methods; Real-time Implementation of Digital Controller - implementation issues, choice of sampling period, software implementation.
+The course aims to provide a thorough review of computer-controlled systems, sampling theorem, Z-transform, difference equations; Digital-oriented Mathematical Plant Model - pulse transfer function representation, state-space representation; Digital Controller Design - translation of analog controller, direct design in Z-domain, digital PID controllers, advanced controller design: pole-placement and state-space design methods; Real-time Implementation of Digital Controller - implementation issues, choice of sampling period, software implementation.
 The course will provide the essential techniques of computer-based control and analytical approaches for engineering.

 3. Metal Cutting and Cutting Tool Technology

 The objective of this course is to introduce advanced topics in metal cutting theory.
-This approach will be employed to analyze mechanics of cutting, economy in cutting, and alternative methods of cutting technology.
+This approach will be employed to analyze mechanics of cutting, the economy in cutting, and alternative methods of cutting technology.
 Also, chip control and machine vibrations will be in the scope.
-This course will provide participants with cutting edge technologies.
+This course will provide participants with cutting-edge technologies.
 Participants will also learn how to use state-of-the-art tool & cutter grinder to verify and generate cutting tools of excellent quality from the advanced grinding software.

 4. Finite Element Method